A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Experimental Results and Discussion

-As the supervised deep learning based systems (SDLM) yield promising results and outperform the machine learning based systems, we further evaluate different deep learning models, namely S-SDLM and U-SDLM, as proposed in Section~\ref{dnn}.
-In this experiment, we use a single type of normalization method (e.g., Normalizer) to compare the performance among the deep learning network architectures.
-As the results shown in Table~\ref{table:res_03} demonstrate, SDLM, S-SDLM, and U-SDLM are highly competitive and all achieve the same best scores of 53.06\% when using the SVM classifier as the back-end.
+Given the promising results of the SDLM, which outperformed the machine learning-based systems, we further evaluate the Semi-SDLM and Unsupervised-DLM models proposed in Section~\ref{dnn}.
+In this experiment, we use a single normalization method (e.g., Normalizer) to compare the performance of these deep learning architectures.
+Table~\ref{table:res_03} shows that SDLM, Semi-SDLM, and Unsupervised-DLM achieve the same best score of 53.06\% with the SVM classifier.